open-life-science/ols-5/week-05/week-05-notes.md

 ## Roll call: The session facilitators will add your name before you edit it.

 - *Name / Icebreaker question: Share something from nature that has awed you or brought you joy recently - perhaps a flower, a view, a photo, a scent, a potted plant, a bird that flew past...*
-* Name 1 / Lisanne /
+* Name 1 / Lisanne / Happy with the sunshine while sitting in my new garden for the first time
 * Name 2 / Frederique /
 * Name 3 / Yo /
 * Name 4 / Biandri /